 Choosing Literature for Your Students

 VocabularySpellingCity's literature lists include stories, poems, and plays of interest to students at different grade and reading levels.
 Short plot descriptions are provided to help you learn about works you are unfamiliar with, and reading levels help you know which books suit your students.
-Once you have chosen, you'll find a pre-made vocabulary list with words important to the text.
-For younger grades, literature lists may also include words from the story in rhyming pairs or Dolch sight words, words which will help students learn to read on their own.
-Upper elementary, middle, and high school lists as well as lower elementary read-aloud lists help students learn the meanings of words in the text for greater reading comprehension.
+Once you have made your choice, you'll find a pre-made vocabulary list with words important to the text.
+For younger grades, literature lists may also include words from the story in rhyming pairs or Dolch sight words, words that will help students learn to read on their own.
+Upper elementary, middle, and high school lists as well as lower elementary read-aloud lists, help students learn the meanings of words in the text for greater reading comprehension.
 Although the focus is overwhelmingly on fictional works, the middle school vocabulary lists include non-fiction references as well.

 Ready-Made Word Lists

 You can use VocabularySpellingCity literature lists in different ways.
 Use them just as they are and have your students play games or take online spelling and definition tests; you can also print most games and activities for offline vocabulary worksheets or quizzes.
 Free registration allows you to import literature lists and add or modify them to match your English language arts curriculum goals.
-With a premium account, students will enjoy premium online and printable activities that increase vocabulary knowledge and reading comprehension.
+With a Premium Membership, students will enjoy premium online and printable activities that increase vocabulary knowledge and reading comprehension.
 At the same time, you can track student progress through the premium record-keeping features.

 Common Core State Standards' Reading, Literature, and Vocabulary Goals

 Many of VocabularySpellingCity's literature-based word lists refer to works named in the Common Core State Standards.
-All of our literature lists can help you help your students achieve their learning goals, from Kindergarten Reading Standards for Literature: "Ask and answer questions about unknown words in a text." to 5th Grade Language Standards for Vocabulary Acquisition and Use: Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on grade 5 reading and content, choosing flexibly from an array of strategies."
+All of our literature lists can help you help your students achieve their learning goals, from Kindergarten Reading Standards for Literature: "Ask and answer questions about unknown words in a text." to 5th Grade Language Standards for Vocabulary Acquisition and Use: "Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on grade 5 reading and content, choosing flexibly from an array of strategies."
 In middle school Reading Standards for Literature, students should be able to: "Determine the meaning of words and phrases as they are used in a text, including figurative and connotative meanings; analyze the impact of a specific word choice on meaning and tone," having prepared word lists for a reminder and practice will help students to internalize their new vocabulary.
 Throughout their school years, the inclusion of poetry in literature study helps students to understand and explore figurative language.
 Students' improved understanding of vocabulary will help high schoolers meet this 9-12th grade standard: "Demonstrate understanding of figurative language, word relationships, and nuances in word meanings."
 VocabularySpellingCity's word games help students to understand vocabulary in different contexts, gaining greater understanding of each word's meaning.

 Standardized Tests and Reading Comprehension

-Strong vocabulary knowledge is a key component for doing well on state achievement tests such as Massachusetts' MCAS, California's CAT, or Florida's FCAT.
+Strong vocabulary knowledge is a key component for doing well on state achievement tests such as Massachusetts' MCAS, California's CAT, or Florida's FSA.
 As students reach the high school level, their vocabulary knowledge, reading comprehension, and specific literary repertoire are important factors for doing well on the SAT, ACT, or the GED examination.
 Early exposure and time to practice the rich vocabulary found in literature will help your students in vocabulary and comprehension sections of standardized testing.